Helping your child to overcome bullying

 and express the impact it is having on your child.
 You might want to

 jot down notes from what is said at the meeting.
 Ask for a copy of the

 school’s Anti-Bullying policy and ask what action will be taken making sure

 everyone is in agreement with what should be done.
 Arrange to meet

 - Line of contact: If the bullying continues and you are not happy with the schools response from either the child’s teacher or principal, you can write to the Chair of the schools Board of Governors.
 If the situation continues, you can write a formal

-complaint to the Education & Library Board or CMS Board.
+complaint to the Education Authority or CMS Board.